Featured Image Credit: Blue Origin

 In collaboration with NASA’s Johnson Space Center, Infinity Fuel Cell will be experimenting with hydrogen fuel cell technology.
 This technology could be used on lunar rovers and other surface equipment such as power tools and habitats.
 Hydrogen fuel cells have the ability to scale, resize, and adapt to fit into nearly any hardware necessary and provide sufficient power.
 The purpose of this flight will be to prove the technology’s capability in microgravity.

 University Of Florida: BISS

-The Biological Imaging in Support of Suborbital Science (BISS) experiment has been adapted for suborbital spaceflight after originally being designed to fly aboard the International Space Station (ISS).
+The Biological Imaging in Support of Suborbital Science (BISS) experiment has been adapt for suborbital spaceflight after originally being designed to fly aboard the International Space Station (ISS).
 It’s main goal is to test biological responses to suborbital missions using the FLEX florescent imaging system.

 Honeybee Robotics: ASSET-1

 The main goal of ASSET-1 is to test how regolith, the soil found on other planets, respond to different gravity conditions.
 This first flight will aim to test to the soil strength of asteroids in microgravity.
 Data from this experiment could help asteroid mining and drilling observations in the future.
 The experiment was developed by Honeybee Robotics and funded by NASA’s Flight Opportunities program.